What We Do

 The unique voice of women with disabilities needs to be heard, but for many reasons it is not.
 Women with disabilities (WWD) experience multiple disadvantages due to the interplay between gender, disability and poverty.
 They experience higher rates of poverty, ill health, unemployment and violence than their non-disabled peers.

-From its early days in development in our social innovation lab in Cambodia, Agri-lab has expanded and is now also operational in Indonesia and in Africa.
-Agriculture is the backbone of rural life and economy in Cambodia but sadly can be an inaccessible environment on many levels.
 Persons with disability and the elderly face some of the greatest challenges and exclusion thus marginalising them from using their productive and creative capacity for self-determination and inclusion.
 Agri-lab aims to aid the mobility and functional impairment challenges by producing assistive farming devices for accessible agricultural practice thus improving livelihoods in rural economies.

 Persons with disabilities often lack the communication and advocacy skills necessary to introduce their issues into the government system.
 As in many countries, they often have no or little access to information and public services especially in the rural areas and also lack the means to voice their concerns.